shoutem/shoutem.github.io/_posts/1-2-17-Video.md

 #### Props

 * **videoURL**  : source (uri : string)
-  - Prop that defines source of Video that will be rendered
+  - Prop that defines the source of the video that will be rendered

 * **height** : number
-  - Prop sets height of container where Video preview thumbnail will be rendered
+  - Prop that sets the height of the container where the video preview thumbnail will be rendered

 * **width** : number
-  - Prop sets width of container where Video preview thumbnail will be rendered
+  -  Prop that sets the width of the container where the video preview thumbnail will be rendered

 #### Style

 * **container**
-  - Style prop for container `View` that holds playable Video rendered in `WebView`
+  - Style prop for `View` container that holds a playable video rendered in `WebView`